 - 9.20.
-Employers are the organisations employing the chief investigator and members of the research team.
+Employers are the organisations employing the chief investigator and members of the research team (Excluding employers of people whose role in the research is not part of their employment, e.g. research team members who are patients, service users or the public.)
 The chief investigator's employer is normally the sponsor in the case of non-commercial research.
 Employers may also be funders, research sites and/or care providers.
-Employers are expected to: - a. encourage a high-quality research culture, including - ensuring employees are supported in and held to account for conducting research in a professional manner, including research integrity, and - ensuring effective management of employees and their work, including employees' safety, well-being, work environment and facilities, - ensuring financial management and calculation of costs in support of financial probity and - ensuring agreement with their partners (e.g. funders, sponsors, collaborators, commercial partners, network members, integrated board etc) and employees about accountability and division of responsibilities, including arrangements for any intellectual property arising from research; - b. ensure researchers understand and discharge their responsibilities; - c. follow good HR practice, including in the provision of assurances about researchers' suitability; provide written procedures, supervision and training that support accountability and effective collaboration; encourage care with financial resources; raise awareness of the wider environment within which health and social care research is conducted; and bridge any gap between employees' current competence and the competence needed for their work; and - d. take proportionate, effective action in the event of errors and breaches or if misconduct or fraud are suspected. - 9.21.
-Employers of research staff should ensure appropriate individual learning and competence.
-This includes acknowledging existing experience, qualifications and skills, rather than just giving training.
-Relevant training given should have measurable learning outcomes that are competence-based and directly linked
+Employers are expected to: - a. encourage a high-quality research culture, including - ensuring employees are supported in and held to account for conducting research in a professional manner, including research integrity, and - ensuring effective management of employees and their work, including employees' safety, well-being, work environment and facilities, - ensuring financial management and calculation of costs in support of financial probity and - ensuring agreement with their partners (This is particularly important for jointly funded posts and other dual employment, e.g. care professionals who also have a university role) (e.g. funders, sponsors, collaborators, commercial partners, network members, integrated board etc) and employees about accountability and division of responsibilities, including arrangements for any intellectual property arising from research; - b. ensure researchers understand and discharge their responsibilities; - c. follow good HR practice, including in the provision of assurances about researchers' suitability (paragraph 9.16.d; also 9.2.d, 9.6.a and 9.10.b); provide written procedures, supervision and training that support accountability and effective collaboration; encourage care with financial resources; raise awareness of the wider environment within which health and social care research is conducted; and bridge any gap between employees' current competence and the competence needed for their work; and